Please note: absentjustice.com is a work in progress: last edited in January 2019.

-On the 20 September 1995, more than 23-years ago, during a very emotional speech to the Senate, Senator Ron Boswell discussed the injustices that we four COT claimants ( i.e. Ann Garms, Maureen Gillan, Graham Schorer and me) had experienced during our government endorsed arbitrations stating
+On the 20 September 1995, five months after my arbitration was concluded, in a very emotional speech to the Senate, Senator Ron Boswell discussed the injustices that we four COT claimants ( i.e. Ann Garms, Maureen Gillan, Graham Schorer and me) had experienced during our government endorsed arbitrations stating

 “Eleven years after their first complaints to Telstra, where are they now?
 They are acknowledged as the motivators of Telecom’s customer complaint reforms. … But, as individuals, they have been beaten both emotionally and financially through an 11-year battle with Telstra. …